CodeShield-Security/Serverless-Goat-Java/README.md

 ## Acknowledgements ##
 ServerlessGoat was initially created and contributed to OWASP by Yuri Shapira & Ory Segal, [PureSec](https://www.puresec.io/).
-ServerlessGoat for Java was adopbted by Manuel Benz and Johannes Späth, [​CodeShield](www.codeshield.de)
+ServerlessGoat for Java was adopbted by Manuel Benz and Johannes Spaeth, [​CodeShield](www.codeshield.de)